open-make/openmakewebsite/content/blog/2021-10-25-student-assistent-position-available/index.en.md

 ### 3. FUB: Open hardware making and documentation (40h/month)

 You will work in Prof. Tim Landgraf's lab (FU Berlin, Dahlem campus), under Moritz Maxeiner's supervision.
-Your first task will be to actively observe an document the work of hardware makers.
+Your first task will be to actively observe and document the work of hardware makers.